petebachant/CFT-wake-modeling-paper/reviews/reviewer2-response.md

 We could not find any instances in this reference for DMS model tip correction factors for VAWTs.
 However, if the reviewer has a specific correction in mind we would be happy to note this in the manuscript.

+>Can you show differences between these graphically, i.e subtract B from A and C from A to show the change - this would make it a lot easier to see differences

+We did try computing "difference" plots, but these were a bit noisy and were difficult to interpret.